hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 * install [Python](https://www.python.org/).
 Use version 3.6 or 3.7.
   * install the [HydPy framework](https://github.com/hydpy-dev/hydpy) itself:
     * pip install hydpy
-  * additionally add lxml and netCDF4 to your Python installation by executing the following from the command line:
+  * add the libraries lxml and netCDF4 to your Python installation by executing the following from the command line:
     * pip install lxml
     * pip install netCDF4
 * install a Java Runtime Environment (JRE) or Java Development Kit (JDK) suitable for Delft-FEWS 2017.01 (e.g. version 1.8), preferably 64 bits